bashincajun/bashincajun.github.io/_posts/2017-01-20-example-content.md

 - The occasional keyboard smashing rant

-- and Probably some food blogs as I love to eat
+- Probably some food blogs as I love to eat

-- and more.
+- and hope fully more.

 This blog will very much be a journey as i am new to Markdown so please forgive any formating errors I will do my best to overcome the learning curve in this format of writing.